-The reason there is such a high level of risk from using woodworking machinery is that they rely on high-speed sharp cutting edges to do the job which are, in many cases, necessarily exposed to enable the machining process to take place.
-Additionally, woodworking is probably the only industry where many machines are still hand fed, resulting in the hands of the operator being constantly exposed to danger.
-Familiarity can give a false sense of security.
+There is a high level of risk from using woodworking machinery; the operation of machines relies on high speed sharp cutting edges, which in many cases are necessarily exposed to enable the machining process to take place.
+In addition, woodworking is probably the only industry where many machines are still hand fed, resulting in the hands of the operator being constantly exposed to danger; familiarity can give a false sense of security.